-When working with men around an IVF cycle, your semen analysis involving information such as count, motility, morphology, volume and DNA fragmentation will be of particular interest to Jodi.
-It’s the gateway into understanding your fertility wellness.
+For men embarking on an IUI or IVF cycle, their semen analysis involving information such as count, motility, morphology, volume and DNA fragmentation will be of particular importance.
+It’s the gateway into understanding their fertility wellness.
 It is however, very important to remember that underpinning this is your overall state of wellness.
-A healthier man will generally make healthier sperm and so, the same concepts covered in the natural fertility and preconception program come into play here too.
-As in that program, it is ideal to work together for at least 3 months, as this is the maturation cycle of sperm.
-Additionally, knowing how stressful the day of sperm donation may be for some, a treatment close to or on that day may also be helpful to alleviate worries and help you feel relaxed and supported.
+A healthier man will generally make healthier sperm and so, the same concepts covered in the natural fertility and preconception program may come into play here too.

 For further information on other programs, please select from below:

 - Pregnancy Care and Labour Preparation